survivejs/react-book/manuscript/03_webpack_and_react.md

 *react-transform-hmr* will swap React components one by one as they change without forcing a full refresh.
 Given it just replaces methods, it won't catch every possible change.
 This includes changes made to class constructors.
 There will be times when you will need to force a refresh, but it will work most of the time.

+W> An IDE feature known as **safe save** can wreak havoc with the hot loading.
+Therefore it is advisable to turn it off when developing a project like this.

+## Configuring *babel-preset-react-hmre*

 A Babel preset known as [babel-preset-react-hmre](https://www.npmjs.com/package/babel-preset-react-hmre) will keep our setup simple.
 It comes with reasonable defaults and cuts down the amount of configuration you need to maintain.
 Install it through:

 ```bash